zaqifathis/BIMserver-doc/New-query-langage.md

 # List of queries

-- Get all IfcTask objects that are planned between date X and Y
+- Get all IfcTask objects that are planned between date X and Y and get the related objects (IfcTask.OperatesOn)
-- Get all IfcTask objects that are planned between Project start and now
+- Get all IfcTask objects that are planned between Project start and now and get the related objects (IfcTask.OperatesOn)
-- Get all IfcTask objects that are planned for today
+- Get all IfcTask objects that are planned for today and get the related objects (IfcTask.OperatesOn)
 - Get all objects linked to a given task with name/id X